stackbit-projects/pink-rabbit-cf217/src/pages/index.md

         content: >
           The Washington Street Advocacy Group pursues new literary and historical projects that seek to educate new audiences about the literary heritage of the Little Syria neighborhood.
+This includes public events, the publication of new physical and electronic books, and walking tours that educate broad audiences.
         align: left
         image: images/feature.svg
         image_alt: Feature 3 placeholder image